How to Care for Your Electric Blue Gecko

 What do electric blue geckos eat?

-Electric blue geckos are insectivorous, which means that they need to eat a balanced diet of plant and animal matter in order to get the nutrition that their bodies need.
+Electric blue geckos are insectivorous, which means that they need to eat mostly insects in order to get the nutrition that their bodies need.
 Growing juveniles should be fed daily, but adults should be fed 2-3x/week to help prevent obesity.
 Crested gecko diet (CGD) can be offered once a week for variety and extra vitamins.

 Best crested gecko diets: Pangea, Repashy, Leapin’ Leachie, Zoo Med, Lugarti, Black Panther Zoological, Gecko Pro